kandhavivekraj/git-changed-files/README.md

 # git-changed-files

-> Get the committed files list between your any of your branch and current branch of a `git` repository
+> Get the committed and uncommitted files list between your any of your branch and current branch of a `git` repository

-##### Note: It will not give files that are currently in staging and working directories.

 - Filter based on file type.
 - Promise API
 - Filter files based on the type of change(Example: modified or added or ...)
+- Filter the files with status.
+- Filter files based on files stage (Ex: committed, uncommitted(staged and working directory files)).

 ### Installing